 To a medium bowl, whisk the flour, baking powder, baking soda and salt together.
 Set aside.

 To the bowl of a stand-up mixer with the paddle attachment (you can also do this with a hand-mixer or by hand in a medium/large bowl), add the melted butter, brown sugar and white sugar.
 Beat together until nice and fluffy, about 3 minutes.
 Add the eggs, one at a time, until combined.
-Pour in the vanilla extract and beat once more.
+Pour in the bourbon and beat once more.

 In one batch, add the flour.
 You will probably have to lift up the head part of your mixer to be able to add it all at once.
 Cover the mixer with a clean kitchen towel and turn it on low speed.
 Mix until the flour is mostly combined and then increase speed until you no longer see any flecks of flour.
-Pour in the chocolate chunks and mix one last time.
+Pour in the chocolate chunks and pecans; mix one last time.
 Transfer the dough to the fridge to chill for an hour or up to 2 days.

 Preheat oven to 350 degrees F. Line two baking sheets with parchment paper.